superpowers/docs.superpowers-html5.com/README.md

-# Superpowers Documentation
+# docs.superpowers-html5.com

-This is the repository for [docs.sparklinlabs.com](http://docs.sparklinlabs.com)
+This is the repository for the official documentation of Superpowers at [docs.superpowers-html5.com](http://docs.superpowers-html5.com).

-## How to contribute

-[Fork this repository](https://bitbucket.org/superpowers/docs.sparklinlabs.com/fork), commit your changes in a new branch and push them to your fork,  then send a pull request.
+(This website will be turned into a Superpowers Web project in the future.)

 ## How to run the website locally